 No person shall ride a skateboard, use roller-skates, rollerblades, or non-motorized scooters on District property.
-No person shall operate a bicycle in excess of 5 mph while on District property.
 Bicycles and motorized bicycles shall not be operated on pedestrian walkways or in buildings.
-Bicycles and motorized bicycles must park only in designated areas.
+Bicycles and motorized bicycles must park only in designated areas (§ 21113[g] CVC).
 Motorcycles are not permitted to drive in any area that motor vehicles are prohibited from entering, except designated motorcycle parking areas.
-Bicycle and motorized bicycle occupants are required to wear appropriate helmets.
+Bicycle and motorized bicycle occupants are required to wear appropriate helmets (§ 27803[a] CVC).